woojiahao/tp/docs/UserGuide.md

 #### Transactions List
 - Each transaction stored in UniCa$h is displayed in the `Transactions List`.
 - The entire `Transactions List` will be displayed by default upon start-up.
-- Certain commands like `find` might limit this listing.
-- This can be reversed with the `list` command to show the entire list again.
+- Certain commands like `find` might limit this listing which can be reversed with the `list` command to show the full list.
 - Transactions added will immediately appear at the top of the `Transactions List`, and this is to provide immediate response to the user as they will be able to see their most recently input transaction right away.